Braulo/TokenMaker/README.md

 # TokenMaker

 This repository contains a simple token maker app to easily generate fungible (ERC20) and nonfungible (ER721) contracts/tokens from an Angular based app.
 Works on any EVM compatible chain.
+All ERC721 Tokens (Metadata/ Image) are stored 'on chain' (Base64 encoded tokenURI).

 ### Development